 - More than 8,800 acres of green space and 600 parks; the Chicago Park District is the largest municipal park manager in the nation.

-- 580 Divvy bike share stations and 5,800 Divvy bikes across the Chicagoland area.
+- More than 800 Divvy bike share stations and thousands of Divvy bikes (including 7,000 electric bikes) across the Chicagoland area.
+In 2021, Chicago recorded a record-breaking 4 million Divvy rides.

-- More than 7,300 restaurants and 167 breweries in the Chicagoland area — the most breweries of any metropolitan area in the nation.
+- More than 7,300 restaurants and over 160 breweries in the Chicagoland area

-- The Museum of Science and Industry is the largest museum of its kind in the Western Hemisphere.
-FYI: The museum is housed in the only remaining building constructed for the 1893 World’s Columbian Exposition’s “White City.”
+- The Museum of Science and Industry, one of the largest science museums in the world.
+The museum is housed in the only remaining building constructed for the 1893 World’s Columbian Exposition’s “White City.”
 It was originally built as the exposition’s Palace of Fine Arts.

 - Máximo the Titanosaur, the largest dinosaur known to man, and SUE, the largest and most complete T.rex specimen in the country, at the Field Museum of Natural History.